Mat2801/Project-1-Iconic-Car-Meet/README.md

 Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

+#bugs
+- tried to turn the images into star shapes, managed to create a star shape but not with the image it appeared in the background reverted to circles
+- time and location tiles images wouldn't center. fixed by manually resizing images and putting images into css instead of html
+- text to show over image correctly, darkened the image manually and highlighted text
+- step back on a commit due to messing up css code unsure what the issue was.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.